 11. Seek referrals.

 Once you’ve identified specific stakeholders you’d like to be introduced to, stop by their LinkedIn profiles and see if you have any connections in common.
-Then request an introduction from your mutual friend.
-Warm lead unlocked.
+You can then request a referral from your mutual connection — warm lead unlocked!

-LinkedIn Sales Navigator is a premium service priced at $79.99 per month, with a discount for annual subscriptions.
-The tool can help sales reps identify new leads based on location, industry, company size, and other attributes, and build a prospect list.
-You can view social selling trainer Gabe Villamizar providing a demo of the service here.
+LinkedIn Sales Navigator is a premium service priced at $99.99 per month, with a discount to for annual subscriptions.
+The tool helps sales reps identify new leads based on their location, industry, company size, and other attributes you need to build a prospect list.

 Here are some tips for creating a post that will grab your prospects’ attention: